civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(1)** The advisory council must meet at least once a year.

-  **(2)** Within three months after the end of the fiscal year during which the first anniversary of the coming into force of this Act occurs, the advisory council must submit to the Minister a report setting out the advice it provided during the period beginning on the day on which this Act comes into force and ending on the day on which that fiscal year ends, **including the advice with respect to regional and strategic assessments to be given priority**.
+  **(2)** Within three months after the end of the fiscal year during which the first anniversary of the coming into force of this Act occurs, the advisory council must submit to the Minister a report setting out the advice it provided during the period beginning on the day on which this Act comes into force and ending on the day on which that fiscal year ends, including the advice with respect to regional and strategic assessments to be given priority.

-  **(3)** Within three months after the end of each period of two fiscal years not addressed by the previous report, the advisory council must provide to the Minister a report setting out the advice it provided during that period of two fiscal years, **including the advice with respect to regional and strategic assessments to be given priority**.
+  **(3)** Within three months after the end of each period of two fiscal years not addressed by the previous report, the advisory council must provide to the Minister a report setting out the advice it provided during that period of two fiscal years, including the advice with respect to regional and strategic assessments to be given priority.

   **(4)** The Minister must cause a copy of the report to be tabled in each House of Parliament on any of the first 15 days on which that House is sitting after the Minister receives the report and then ensure the report is posted on the Internet site.

-  **(5)** Within 90 days after the day on which he or she receives the report, the Minister must provide his or her comments on the report to the advisory council, **including with respect to the advice the council provided about regional and strategic assessments**, and then ensure they are posted on the Internet site.
+  **(5)** Within 90 days after the day on which he or she receives the report, the Minister must provide his or her comments on the report to the advisory council, including with respect to the advice the council provided about regional and strategic assessments, and then ensure they are posted on the Internet site.

 ## Indigenous Knowledge

 ### Section 119

-  **(1)** Any Indigenous knowledge that is provided to the Minister, the Agency, **a committee referred to in section 92, 93 or 95** or a review panel under this Act in confidence is confidential and must not knowingly be, or be permitted to be, disclosed without written consent.
+  **(1)** Any Indigenous knowledge that is provided to the Minister, the Agency, a committee referred to in section 92, 93 or 95 or a review panel under this Act in confidence is confidential and must not knowingly be, or be permitted to be, disclosed without written consent.

-  **(2)** Despite subsection (1), the **Indigenous** knowledge referred to in that subsection may be disclosed if
+  **(2)** Despite subsection (1), the Indigenous knowledge referred to in that subsection may be disclosed if

     it is publicly available;